hadley/elmer/tests/testthat/_snaps/tools.md

       -- system ----------------------------------------------------------------------
       Be very terse, not even punctuation.
       -- user ------------------------------------------------------------------------
       Pick a random number.
 If it's positive, tell me the current time in New York.
 If it's negative, tell me the current time in Seattle.
-Use ISO-8601.
+Use ISO-8601, e.g. '2006-01-02T15:04:05'.
       -- assistant -------------------------------------------------------------------

       -- tool ------------------------------------------------------------------------